Herbert Kickl: COVID-19

 Kickl has attended and spoken at protests against the Austrian COVID-19 response, which he characterises as "a game of power" by "those at the top [who] want to dominate us".
 He opposes the use of COVID-19 vaccine, describing the mass vaccination campaign in Israel as "health apartheid".
 He refused to condemn actions which liken pandemic measures to the Holocaust, such as anti-vaccine protesters wearing Jewish badges, and denied that he was trivialising the crimes of the Nazi regime.

 In April 2021, Kickl voiced his refusal to wear a mask in the National Council after a mandate was introduced.
 However, as the policy was part of the house rules rather than the parliamentary rules of procedure, there was no punishment for failing to observe it.
 Kickl said he was therefore not obliged to do so, as he is when shopping.
 He said he was "not one of those hypocrites who puts on the mask and then throws every security measure overboard".

 Personal life

 Kickl is married to a lawyer and has a son.
+They live in Purkersdorf.